JurgenR/aioslsk/docs/source/USAGE.rst

 It's also recommended to configure a listening port and a downloads directory.
 For the full list of configuration options see:

 Next create and start the client.
-Calling `.start()` will connect the listening ports and to the server.
+Calling :func:`SoulSeekClient.start` will connect the listening ports and to the server.
 Next perform a login and, for example, send a private message:

 .. code-block:: python